DEFRA/waste-tracking-service/docs/production-approval-tests.md

 And there are multiple receiver authorisation numbers<br>
 When I submit the waste movement receipt<br>
 Then the waste movement receipt should be created<br>
-And I should receive a global movement ID<br>
+And I should receive a Waste Tracking ID
 ### Scenario: Submit basic receipt of waste with Mirror EWC codes (R07)

 Given I have authenticated<br>